 Pre-approved buyers have increased bargaining power with the seller as they are perceived as serious buyers and bring to the table a certain level of credibility.
 Quick decisions can be made which is attractive to the seller especially in a multiple offer situation, potentially placing your offer to buy in a “first choice” position.

 - Establish how much cash (or down payment) is needed and how much you can afford to carry in monthly payments.
-Monthly housing costs shouldn’t be more than 32% of your gross monthly income (principal, interest, taxes and heating).
+Monthly housing costs (mortgage principal and interest, taxes, heating and half the condo fees if applicable) shouldn’t be more than 32% of your gross monthly income.

 - Add approximately $3000 to $5000 your budget for items over and above cash down payment.